VelociraptorCZE/GameNeat/readme.md

 # GameNeat

-A simple library for easier game development in JavaScript on HTML5 canvasContext.
+A simple library for easier game development in JavaScript on HTML5 canvas.

 ## NPM